MMichalec/Github-repoviewer-MVVM/README.md

-<h1 align="center">Allegro Repositories Display with the use of MVVM architecture</h1>
+<h1 align="center">Repositories Display with the use of MVVM architecture</h1>

 ## Using the application

-####  Application displays all Github repositories of user Allegro.
+####  Application displays all Github repositories of given user.
 Implemented in full MVVM Architecture with the use of Kotlin language.

 **.apk** file is in root project directory named **application.apk**.
 To use it with AndroidStudio emulator just drag .apk file on Emulator window.

 Application consists of three screens - welcome screen, repositories list screen and repository details.

+On the welcome screen user must provide github user name which repositories will be displayed on the repositories list screen.
 On the repositories list screen clicking any object from the list will show the selected repository details.